Find Affordable College Courses

 Denver, CO

-University of Denver ranked #7 on this year’s Best Film, Video & Photographic Arts Schools in the Rocky Mountains Region list.
-Located in the city of Denver, DU is a private not-for-profit school with a fairly large student population.
+University of Denver did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
+It came in at #7 on the list.
+Located in the large city of Denver, DU is a private not-for-profit college with a large student population.

 Read full report on Film, Video & Photographic Arts at University of Denver